rcx/tcpbin/README.md

 cd tcpbin
 ln -s /etc/example.com/cert.pem cert.pem
 ln -s /etc/example.com/privkey.pem privkey.pem
-nano settings.py # do your magic here nano motd.txt # optional motd
+nano motd.txt # optional motd
 service apache2 stop # or nginx
-nohup python fuck.py > /var/log/tcpbin.log &
+nohup python tcpbin.py > /var/log/tcpbin.log &
 ```

 ## Advanced configuration

-You can configure the following settings in `settings.py`:
+You can configure the following settings in `tcpbin.py`:

 - **MOTD_FILE**: filename.
 Will be copied to the log directory on each startup.
 This is because I am too lazy and incompetent to setup proper routes handlers in the log viewer http server.
 - **LOG_DIR**: filename.
 Will be created if it doesn't exist.
 All the logs get dumped to here and everything in the folder will be available to access on the log viewing server.